siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

     </tr>
     <tr>
         <td>Renaming attributes</td>
-        <td>This involves selecting attributes from the input streams and inserting them into the output stream with different names.
+        <td>This selects attributes from the input streams and inserting them into the output stream with different names.
             <br><br>
-            e.g., The following query renames roomNo to roomNumber and temp to temperature .
+            E.g., The following query renames `roomNo` to `roomNumber` and `temp` to `temperature`.
             <pre>from TempStream <br>select roomNo as roomNumber, temp as temperature<br>insert into RoomTempStream;</pre>
         </td>
     </tr>
     <tr>
-        <td>Introducing the default value</td>
+        <td>Introducing the constant value</td>
-        <td>This involves adding a default value and assigning it to an attribute using as.
+        <td>This adds constant values by assigning it to an attribute using `as`.
             <br></br>
-            e.g.,
+            E.g., Using 'C' as the constant value for `scale` attribute.
             <pre>from TempStream<br>select roomNo, temp, 'C' as scale<br>insert into RoomTempStream;</pre>
         </td>
     </tr>
     <tr>
         <td>Using mathematical and logical expressions</td>
-        <td>This involves using attributes with mathematical and logical expressions to the precedence order given below, and assigning them to the output attribute using as .
+        <td>This uses attributes with mathematical and logical expressions in the precedence order given below, and assign them to the output attribute using `as`.
             <br><br>
             <b>Operator precedence</b><br>
             <table style="width:100%">